Lilianada/Firmco-Admin/README.md

-#  Financial Admin App - React, Tailwind CSS & Firebase
+#  Firmco Financial Admin App - React, Tailwind CSS & Firebase

 This repository contains the code for a financial admin app built with React on the frontend, Tailwind CSS for styling, and Firebase for authentication, database management, and stock API integration.